network-theory-group/paper-pool/README.md

 # Paper Pool for Network Theory Group

 This is a repository for storing files of various papers.
-As the copy right issues, we decide to make this repository private instead of public.
+Because of possible copyright issues, we decide to make this repository private instead of public.
 You can go to [the corresponding website](https://network-theory-group.github.io/) to get the details of these papers.

 ## How to Upload Papers to This Repo

-+ If you do not have a personal GitHub account and you decided to use this account (i.e., network-theory-group)
++ If you do not have a personal GitHub account and you want to use this account (i.e., account `network-theory-group`)
     + Clone this repo: `git clone https://github.com/network-theory-group/paper-pool.git`
     + Copy the papers you want to upload
     + Upload: